Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-7.md

 ```

 `insert` takes an element and a list of elements and inserts it into a
-position where it\'s still less than or equal to the next element.
+position where it's still less than or equal to the next element.

 ```hs
 ghci> insert 4 [3,5,1,2,8,2]